skytruong90/skytruong90/README.md

 # :raising_hand_man: Hey Everyone!
 ### My name is David Tan
-### Education: Bachelor's degree in Computer Science and 3 Master degrees: an MBA, a Master in Computer Science, and a Master in Data Science :trophy:
+### Education: Bachelor's degree in Computer Science and 4 Master degrees: an MBA, a Master in Computer Science, a Master in Artificial Intelligence and a Master in Data Science :trophy:

 ### My goal is to work as a Software Engineer for a company that will value my talent :trophy: